 The processes by which our product candidates are manufactured were initially developed by our partners for clinical purposes.
 We intend to evolve the existing processes with our partners to support advanced clinical studies and commercialization requirements.
 Developing commercially viable manufacturing processes is a difficult and uncertain task, and there are risks associated with scaling to the level required for advanced clinical studies or commercialization, including cost overruns, potential problems with process scale-up, process reproducibility, stability issues, consistency and timely availability of reagents or raw materials.
-The manufacturing facilities in which our product candidates will be made could be adversely affected by earthquakes and other natural disasters, equipment failures, labor shortages, power failures, and numerous other factors.
+The manufacturing facilities in which our product candidates will be made could be adversely affected by the ongoing COVID-19 pandemic, earthquakes and other natural or man-made disasters, equipment failures, labor shortages, power failures, and numerous other factors.
+In addition, there have been, and there may continue to be, interruptions in the supply of leukapheresis collections related to the COVID-19 pandemic, which supply raw materials used in our product candidates.
+If we are unable to obtain such raw materials or other necessary raw materials in a timely manner, our business operations and manufacturing capabilities could be adversely affected.

 The process of manufacturing cellular therapies is susceptible to product loss due to contamination, equipment failure or improper installation or operation of equipment, or vendor or operator error.
 Even minor deviations from normal manufacturing and distribution processes for any of our product candidates could result in reduced production yields, impact to key product quality attributes, and other supply disruptions.
 Product defects can also occur unexpectedly.
 If microbial, viral or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, these manufacturing facilities may need to be closed for an extended period of time to allow us to investigate and remedy the contamination.
 Because our T-cell immunotherapy product candidates are manufactured from the blood of third-party donors, the process of manufacturing is susceptible to the availability of the third-party donor material.
 The process of developing products that can be commercialized may be particularly challenging, even if they otherwise prove to be safe and effective.
 The manufacture of these product candidates involves complex processes.
 Some of these processes require specialized equipment and highly skilled and trained personnel.
 The process of manufacturing these product candidates will be susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
 Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process or ingress of microbiological material at any point in the process may result in contaminated or unusable product.
 This type of contaminations could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
 These contaminations could also increase the risk of adverse side effects.
-Furthermore, our allogeneic products ultimately consist of many individual cell lines, each with a different HLA profile.
-As a result, the selection and distribution of the appropriate cell line for therapeutic use in a patient requires close coordination between clinical operations, supply chain and quality assurance personnel.
+Furthermore, our allogencic products ultimately consist of many individual cell lines, each with a